-- HL 260.
-Principles of Pharmacology 2 hours.
+HL 260.
+Principles of Pharmacology - 2 hours.
 This course introduces the underlying principles of pharmacology and provides a perspective of the historical, regulatory (FDA) and industrial aspects of pharmacology.
-This course addresses the basic principles of drug administration, absorption and pharmacology dynamics as they relate to prescription and overthe-counter medications as well as performance-enhancing and recreational substances.
+This course addresses the basic principles of drug administration, absorption and pharmacology dynamics as they relate to prescription and over-the-counter medications as well as performance-enhancing and recreational substances.
 Prerequisite: Admission to the Athletic Training or Nursing Programs or permission of instructor.
-Fall. - HL 270.
-Management of Health Information Services 3 hours.
-The study of management, supervision, and human resource principles as they apply to health information departments in various healthcare settings.
-Students will learn how to measure and manage productivity of HIM staff and explore the HIM management role in relation to other hospital departments.
-BA 212 with a "C" or better.
-Spring. - HL 280.
-Pathophysiology for the Health Professions 3 hours.
+Fall.

+HL 280.
+Pathophysiology for the Health Professions - 3 hours.
 The purpose of this course is to provide the student with basic understanding of pathophysiology as a change from normal physiological functioning of the various systems of the human body.
 The course will focus on illness, injury and disease within a systems framework across the adult lifespan.
 Emphasis will be put on select illnesses most often encountered by nurses, athletic trainers and other health professionals, and on critical thinking to analyze signs and symptoms based on the pathophysiology of these conditions.
 Prerequisite: BI 275 or BI 255 or permission of instructor.